Bookmaker

-A bookmaker, bookie, or turf accountant is an organization or a person that accepts and pays out bets on sporting and other events at agreed-upon odds.
+A bookmaker, bookie or turf accountant is an organization or a person that accepts and pays out bets on sporting and other events at agreed-upon odds.

 History

 The first bookmaker, Harry Ogden, stood at Newmarket in 1795, although similar activities had existed in other forms earlier in the eighteenth century.

 Following the Gaming Act 1845, the only gambling allowed in the United Kingdom was at race tracks.
 The introduction of special excursion trains meant that all classes of society could attend the new racecourses opening across the country.
 Runners working for bookmakers would collect bets in clock bags.
-Cash flowed to the bookmakers who employed bodyguards against protection gangs operating within the vast crowds.
+Cash flowed to the bookmakers, who employed bodyguards against protection gangs.
 Illegal betting shops were fined, but some, like Bella Thomasson, ran betting businesses that the police appeared to turn a blind eye to.

 Range of events

 Bookmakers in many countries focus on accepting bets on professional sports, especially horse racing and association football or Indian Premier League cricket.
 However, a wider range of bets, including on political elections, awards ceremonies such as the Oscars, and novelty bets are accepted by bookmakers in some countries.